 Dark green leafy vegetables are good sources of many vitamins (such as vitamins A, C, and K and folate) and minerals (such as iron and calcium).
 They’re also great sources of fiber.
 Research studies suggest that the nutrients found in dark green leafy vegetables may prevent certain types of cancers and promote heart health.
 It’s recommended that teens eat at least 3 cups of dark green vegetables per week, or about ½ a cup every day.

 Your body needs a little dietary fat to absorb some of the vitamins found in dark green leafy vegetables.
-Add a bit of oil (such as olive or canola oil) or salad dressing to your dark green leafy vegetables to make sure your body absorbs all of the vitamins you eat.
+You can do this by adding a bit of olive oil or salad dressing to your dark green leafy vegetables or by eating them with a meal that includes fat such as low-fat milk or cheese.
+This helps to make sure your body absorbs all of the vitamins you eat.
 Many preparation methods and recipes for dark leafy greens already contain some type of fat such as oil, butter, or cheese in which case you don’t need to add any more to get those important nutrients.

 Examples of dark green leafy vegetables and the best ways to eat them:

 Arugula has a peppery taste and is rich in vitamins A, C, and calcium.
-Arugula can be eaten raw in salads or on sandwiches, or added to stir-fry, soups, and pasta sauces.
+Arugula can be eaten raw in salads or on pizza or sandwiches, or added to stir-fry, soups, and pasta sauces.

 Broccoli has both soft florets and crunchy stalks, and is rich in vitamins A, C, and K, folate, and fiber.
 Broccoli can be eaten raw, steamed, sauteed, or added to a casserole or soup.